 It All Began With The Spice

 No, not spice as in spicy / sexy books, but the spice from Arrakis in Dune.
-I first read that sci-fi series when I was twelve years old, and from then I was hooked on all things space!
+I first read that science fantasy series when I was twelve years old, and from then I was hooked on all things speculative fiction!

 Books about terraforming Mars?
 Please and thank you.

-But the one thing my favourite science fiction was missing was romance.
+But the one thing my favorite books were missing was romance.

 so i decided to write it myself.